Class of 2023

 Carl Friesen

-Carl is currently a PhD candidate in ethics at the University of Notre Dame, where he expects to graduate in Fall 2022.
-His dissertation, “Theological Foundations for a Christian Land Ethic,” is an interdisciplinary and intersectional appraisal of normative approaches to land use, focusing in particular on sustainable agriculture.
-Carl’s research interests attempt to bridge the gap between theoretical and practical approaches to ethics and primarily engage religion and ecology, political theory, environmental ethics, and peace studies.
-He is also involved in envisioning, developing, and launching a new peace studies centre at the University of British Columbia in Vancouver, BC.
+Carl recently completed his PhD in ethics at the University of Notre Dame.
+His dissertation is an interdisciplinary appraisal of normative approaches to land use, focusing in particular on environmental ethics, systems theory, and sustainable agriculture.
+Carl’s research interests attempt to bridge the gap between theoretical and practical approaches to ethics and primarily engage religion and science, political theory, public policy, and environmental ethics.
+He is also involved in envisioning, developing, and launching a new peace and sustainable development centre at the University of British Columbia in Vancouver, BC.
 He has been a member of FPE since 2019 and served as fundraising liaison for FPE’s conference that same year.
-He would like to create the space for FPE to imagine new, sustainable forms of theological scholarship and education while supporting fruitful exchanges between diverse methodological and theological perspectives.
+He would like to create the space for FPE to imagine new, sustainable forms of ethics scholarship and education while supporting fruitful exchanges between diverse methodological perspectives.
+He is currently a public policy advisor on climate change for a food security organization in Canada.